Casirivimab/imdevimab

-Casirivimab/imdevimab, sold under the brand name REGEN‑COV among others, is a combination medicine used for the treatment and prevention of COVID19.
+Casirivimab/imdevimab, sold under the brand names REGEN‑COV and Ronapreve in various countries, is a combination medicine used for the treatment and prevention of COVID19.
 It consists of two human monoclonal antibodies, casirivimab and imdevimab that must be mixed together and administered as an infusion or subcutaneous injection.
 The combination of two antibodies is intended to prevent mutational escape.
 It is also available as a co-formulated product.
 It was developed by the American biotechnology company Regeneron Pharmaceuticals.

 The most common side effects include allergic reactions, which include infusion related reactions, injection site reactions, brief pain, weakness and others.

-The combination is approved under the brand name Ronapreve for medical use in Japan, the United Kingdom, the European Union, and Australia.